 A diagnosis of familial hypercholesterolemia (FH) is usually based on:

 Two types of screening approaches can be used to find FH: universal and cascade.
 The American Academy of Pediatrics, for example, recommends that all children have their cholesterol levels checked by ages 9 to 11 years old.
-This universal screening approach can identify children with high LDL cholesterol that are caused by genetics or lifestyle, given the growing number of children who are overweight.
+This universal screening approach can identify children with high LDL cholesterol levels that are caused by genetics or lifestyle habits given the growing number of children who are overweight.

 If you have FH, “family tracing” or “cascade screening” with lipid and/or genetic testing can help identify other first-degree family members who might be affected.